-Here are a few thoughts for you …
+Here are a few thoughts for you:

 1. You will cope with the stress and strain of your job better if you are in decent physical shape.

-3. Everybody can find 30 minutes, 4 times a week to do some exercise … watch a little less TV, park your car 15 minutes from work and walk back and forth 5 times a week; get out both weekend days and then you only need two 30 minute slots during the week; ride a stationary bike while watching TV; there are lots of ways to do it.
+3. Everybody can find 30 minutes, 4 times a week to do some exercise!
+Watch a little less TV, park your car 15 minutes from work and walk back and forth 5 times a week; get out both weekend days and then you only need two 30 minute slots during the week; ride a stationary bike while watching TV; there are lots of ways to do it.

 Being fit does not necessarily mean you will live longer, but it will make your time here more enjoyable.
-This Summer I played soccer on the same team as my kids (in their twenties) … how cool is that?

 We only get one shot at life, it would be a shame not to live it as fully as possible.

-Kevin Dee is CEO of Eagle (a Professional Staffing Company)
+Kevin Dee is the founder of Eagle (a Professional Staffing Company)

 Want to know where Canada’s hot jobs are?
-Visit the Eagle Job Centre!
+Visit the Eagle Job Board!

 Have you tried Eagle’s (very cost effective) Virtual Recruiter service?